GiorgosZiakas/POS-Data-Analysis-and-Statistics-Toolkit/README.md

 # Technologies Used
 Python: The primary programming language used for developing the data analysis models.
 Pandas & NumPy: For efficient data manipulation and numerical computations.
-Matplotlib : For generating visualizations that help in interpreting the data.